gorillalogic/automate-rubies/docs/README.md

     @driver.quit
   end

+# < It > keyword defines a test
-  it 'has 4 types of offers' do # It keyword defines a test
+  it 'has 4 types of offers' do

     orders = OrdersPage.new(@driver)

-    $result = orders.getAmountOfOffers # this is our Business logic, condensed, no leaking code, no webdriver or locators in our tests expect($result).to be(4) # Powerful assertions built in Rspec end
+    # this is our Business logic, condensed, no leaking code, no webdriver or locators in our tests
+    $result = orders.getAmountOfOffers
+    # Powerful assertions built in Rspec
+    expect($result).to be(4)
+  end
 ```
 This is the basic of Rspec: